Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Typical examples of VAT zero-rated items usually relate to health, food, children’s clothing, and publishing.
 It’s tricky though, because ‘food’ does not include alcohol, and not all food is zero-rated.
 Just to confuse things even more, VAT registered businesses which prepare and sell food for consumption on the premises do not generally fall into the zero-rated category.

 When your business registers for VAT, you must charge VAT at the appropriate rate on all goods and services you sell (apart from any that are exempt).
-In that respect, you’re acting a bit like a tax collector on behalf of HMRC, so you’ll need to issue your customers with a VAT invoice which clearly shows the amount of VAT they’re paying.
+In that respect, you’re acting a bit like a tax collector on behalf of HMRC, so you’ll need to issue your customers with a VAT invoice which clearly shows the amount of VAT being charged, the rate used, and on what items.

 For some businesses this can work out rather well, especially if they mainly sell zero-rated goods and services.
 This means that your customers are paying 0% VAT, so whilst you’re not collecting much VAT on your sales, you will probably have costs which aren’t zero-rated, such as fuel, stationery, and IT services.